On Securing MAC Layer Broadcast Signals Against Covert Channel Exploitation in 5G, 6G & Beyond: Numerical Results

+The numerical results in this section demonstrate the variation of exploited channel capacity in \eqref{rm} with respect to the code-book size $M$ and its peak value, defined in \eqref{rmax}, for different broadcast output size $L$.
+Then this maximum value is used to evaluate the efficacy of the proposed method against the CRI length reduction method mentioned in Remark \ref{lastrmk}.

+Fig. \ref{ratem-fig} plots the maximum achievable data rate $R_M$ in \eqref{rm}, normalized by its maximum value $L$, versus the code-book size, $M$.
+To compare the curves produced for different $L$, the code-book size is also normalized by its maximum value $2^L$.
+These curves indicate that $R_M$ is a concave function with respect to $M$, as expected with most channel capacity derivations.
+The rate is proportional to small values of $M$ until it reaches $R_{max}$, and then incrementing $M$ degrades the chance of having uniquely-mapped messages.
+On the other hand, increasing $L$ (reducing the truncation size $K$) apparently reverses the loss of bijectivity due to truncation that leads to larger $R_{max}$.

+Fig. \ref{ratepc-fig} demonstrates the role of output message length $L$ in balancing the key trade-off between the exploited capacity $R_{max}$ and CRI collision $P_C$ as discussed in Section \ref{tradeoff}.
+For a given $P_C$, it shows that ELISHA has achieved the framework objective in Remark \ref{lastrmk}, by achieving $20\% - 50\%$ reduction in the theoretical exploited capacity compared to the simple CRI length reduction method.
+In scenarios where low $P_C$ preferred to low $R_{max}$, ELISHA can achieve $10$ times, or more, reduction in $P_C$ compared to the CRI length reduction method for a fixed $R_{max}$ value.
+Converted to a table, the plot in Fig. \ref{ratepc-fig} can help the network operators to look up the optimal value of $L$ per scenario and configure the truncation length $K$ on base-stations accordingly.

-The presented results seems to indicate that ELISHA is an efficient solution to protect contention resolution procedures in LTE/5G and other technologies against SPARROW exploitation schemes.
-Instances of ELISHA can be potentially adopted in the WCN protocol standards as a secure contention resolution option that is enabled on access radio nodes in vicinity of targets sensitive to covert communication.
+In summary, the presented numerical results indicate that ELISHA, despite its simplicity, can be an effective solution to protect CR procedures in 5G, 6G and other wireless macro technologies against SPARROW exploitation schemes.
+It can be further improved to be considered for adoption in the future standards as a secure CR procedure option that is enabled on wireless macro infrastructure serving critical facilities sensitive to covert channel exploitation.